wermerb/trumbowyg-ngx/README.md

 Lets assume you want to configure the `TrumbowygNgxModule` at module level, but at some point you want to create an editor with a different behaviour.

-You can do that too.
-All you need to do is to pass an `TrumbowygOptions` via `<trumbowyg-ngx-editor [options]="options"></trumbowyg-ngx-editor>` that will override the global configuration for that particular editor instance.
+In order to do that all you need to do is to pass an `TrumbowygOptions` via `<trumbowyg-ngx-editor [options]="options"></trumbowyg-ngx-editor>` that will override the global configuration for that particular editor instance.

 If you don't want to provide any configuration just import `TrumbowygNgxModule` and the default Trumbowyg's settings will be applied.